In rare move, UAE accepts Taliban government ambassador

 The UAE plans to provide "humanitarian assistance through development and reconstruction projects" and support efforts towards "regional de-escalation and stability", the statement said.

-The UAE was one of just three countries along with Pakistan and Saudi Arabia to recognise the previous Taliban government, which was toppled by the US-led invasion in 2001.
+The UAE was one of just three countries along with Pakistan and Saudi Arabia to recognise the previous Taliban government, which was toppled in the US-led invasion of 2001.

-It is one of a handful of nations to host a diplomatic presence by the Taliban, including Iran, Pakistan, Uzbekistan, Turkmenistan and Kazakhstan.
+It is one of a handful of nations to host a Taliban diplomatic presence, including Iran, Pakistan, Uzbekistan, Turkmenistan and Kazakhstan.

 Nicaragua appointed a non-resident ambassador to Afghanistan in June.